Zorbing at Horsley Hills Near Madanapalle

 Horsley Hills is not very cold unlike other hill stations and not much of commercial activity is found here.
 One Residential school is there on top.
 View of the valley from top is excellent.

-How to go to Horsley Hills near Madanapalle?
+How Do I Go to Horsley Hills Near Madanapalle?

 Horsley Hills is at a distance of 140 kilometers from Bangalore and around 275 kilometers from Chennai.
 The nearest railway station is Madanapalle Road, at 13 kilometers away.